Massive list posts you’ll find online such as, “134 ways to save money” are like modern art.

 One of the best ways to save money is to spend so much time creating that you forget to consume.

-In addition to working full time at a research facility in a blended engineering/finance role, I love writing about finance topics and and building websites on the side.
+In addition to running the finances and day-to-day operations of an engineering facility, I love writing about finance topics and and building websites on the side.
 It’s fun and rewarding, and keeps me in a state of flow.

 Flow, in psychology, means being absorbed in a state of energetic focus with what you’re working on, and it’s one of the most rewarding feelings we can experience.
 The brain rewards us with dopamine prior to receiving a reward, when we’re working for it rather than when we already achieved it.